Yucel0/dom-cookie/README.md

 # What is this ?

+To use it, first create an html file and add your file there.

+this module is a module written to fetch, add or update cookies saved in the browser.

 # Version 1.0.0

-To use it, first create an html file and add your file there.

-this module This module is a module written to fetch, add or update cookies saved in the browser.

 It has 2 methods. the first is the take, the second is the add or update method.